|

 - npm test

-- Deletes the distribution directory dist/ to start clean
+- Deletes the build and distribution directories to start clean

 - Makes the index.html page with the hydration code